Ashtree Passive House

 A Zehnder Comfoair 350 balanced heat recovery ventilation system provides the house with continuous fresh air.
 This ventilation system exchanges the entire volume of air in the house every three hours, providing exceptional air quality.

 Because the Ashtree Passive House is an optimized system of passive elements (insulation, windows, air-tight construction), its demand for heating and cooling energy is very low.
-The small amount of heating and cooling that will be required can be provided by simple, highly efficient mechanical equipment.
-Heating and cooling comes from two Mitshubishi ductless heat pumps while a highly efficient HTP Phoenix gas condensing water heater provides domestic hot water.
+This small amount of heating and cooling is provided by two Mitsubishi ductless heat pumps while a highly efficient HTP Phoenix gas condensing water heater provides domestic hot water.

 The Passive House standard also places a limit on the total amount of energy consumed by the house.
 To meet this target limit, the Ashtree Passive House employs highly efficient appliances and LED lighting.
 A circuit-by-circuit whole-house energy monitoring system provides real-time data about energy use.
 In addition, a 6kW roof-mounted photovoltaic array offsets 100% of the home’s site electricity use on an annual basis.